mbaraa/mbaraa.com/files/blogs/running-rust-on-the-raspberry-pi-pico.md

 }
 ```

-And as you can see there's no need for the clock, and the watchdog, since the events we're running are depending on each other, and there's no other funny business going on, so there's no need for them.
+And as you can see there's no need for the clock, and the watchdog, since the events we are running depend on each other, and there's no other funny business going on, so there's no need for them.

 Footage of the thing:
 ![Push Button Off](/img/push_button_off.jpg)